radiantlogic-v8/documentation-eoc/documentation/environments/create-environments.md

 # Overview

-This guide provides an overview of the steps required to create a new environment in Environment Operations Center.
+This guide provides an overview of the steps required to create a new environment and deploy applications in Environment Operations Center.

 An environment is where a RadiantOne product lives.
 Each environment is completely isolated and contains endpoints to access different applications.
 Each instance of Env Ops Center has a predefined number of production and non-production environments that can be created for production, development, quality assurance, and staging purposes.